 About us

 Norfolk FWAG is a not-for-profit organisation which provides conservation advice to landowners.
-It is led by a voluntary steering group of farmers and statutory organisations, including Natural England, Norfolk County Council, Norfolk Wildlife Trust, The Norfolk Historic Environment Service and the RSPB.
+It is led by a voluntary steering group of farmers and a number of statutory organisations.

 Membership